-Interest Expense: Interest expense, which has not been allocated to our operating segments, was \$2,876,000 for the three months ended March 31, 2020, a decrease of \$587,000 compared to \$3,463,000 for the three months ended March 31, 2019.
-The decrease is primarily due to the legal defeasance of mortgage loans with an aggregate outstanding principal balance of \$205,500,000 in connection with the sale of three office properties and a parking garage in Oakland, California, the prepayment of a \$46,000,000 mortgage loan in connection with the sale of an office property in Washington, D.C., and the assumption of a \$28,200,000 mortgage loan by the buyer of an office property in San Francisco, California, all of which were consummated in March 2019, and the legal defeasance of a mortgage loan with an outstanding principal balance of \$39,500,000 in connection with the sale of an office property in Oakland, California, which was consummated in May 2019, partially offset by an increase in interest expense, including the impact of interest rate swaps, as a result of the higher average outstanding principal balance on our revolving credit facility during the three months ended March 31, 2020 compared to the three months ended March 31, 2019, and due to income recognized during the first quarter of 2019 in connection with the termination of our then remaining interest rate swaps.
-The aforementioned reductions in our debt, as well as decreases in the LIBOR component of our interest rates, are expected to cause interest expense to decline materially during the remainder of 2020 as compared to the second, third and fourth quarters of 2019.
-However, the magnitude of any such decrease cannot be predicted as it will depend on a number of factors such as the amount and timing of future borrowings or repayments on our revolving credit facility, which had a total outstanding balance of \$209,500,000 as of May 7, 2020, and the terms and amount of any new borrowings we may enter into.
+Interest Expense: Interest expense, which has not been allocated to our operating segments, was \$5,583,000 for the six months ended June 30, 2020, an increase of \$106,000 compared to \$5,477,000 for the six months ended June 30, 2019.
+The increase is primarily due to a higher average outstanding principal balance on our 2018 revolving credit facility during the six months ended June 30, 2020 compared to the six months ended June 30, 2019 and income recognized during the six months ended June 30, 2019 in connection with the termination of our then remaining interest rate swaps, partially offset by a decrease in the LIBOR component of our interest rates and the legal defeasance of mortgage loans with an aggregate outstanding principal balance of \$205,500,000 in connection with the sale of three office properties and a parking garage in Oakland, California, the prepayment of a \$46,000,000 mortgage loan in connection with the sale of an office property in Washington, D.C., and the assumption of a \$28,200,000 mortgage loan by the buyer of an office property in San Francisco, California, all of which were consummated in March 2019, and the legal defeasance of a mortgage loan with an outstanding principal balance of \$39,500,000 in connection with the sale of an office property in Oakland, California, which was consummated in May 2019.
+The increase in the average outstanding principal balance on our 2018 revolving credit facility as well as the likelihood that we will have to pay a higher rate of interest on the 2018 revolving credit facility for the remainder of 2020 as a result of an amendment to the 2018 revolving credit facility that we are negotiating with the administrative agent, partially offset by decreases in the LIBOR component of our interest rates, are expected to cause interest expense to increase materially during the remainder of 2020 as compared to the third and fourth quarters of 2019.
+However, the magnitude of any such increase cannot be predicted as it will depend on a number of factors such as the a

-General and Administrative Expenses: General and administrative expenses, which have not been allocated to our operating segments, were \$1,223,000 for the three months ended March 31, 2020, an increase of \$106,000 compared to \$1,117,000 for the three months ended March 31, 2019.
-The increase is primarily due to an increase in legal fees.
+General and Administrative Expenses: General and administrative expenses, which have not been allocated to our operating segments, were \$2,126,000 for the six months ended June 30, 2020, a decrease of \$12,000 compared to \$2,138,000 for the six months ended June 30, 2019.

-Transaction Costs: Transaction costs totaled \$0 for the three months ended March 31, 2020 and \$44,000 for the three months ended March 31, 2019.
+Transaction Costs: Transaction costs totaled \$0 for the six months ended June 30, 2020 and \$260,000 for the six months ended June 30, 2019.

-Depreciation and Amortization Expense: Depreciation and amortization expense was \$5,258,000 for the three months ended March 31, 2020, a decrease of \$4,372,000 compared to \$9,630,000 for the three months ended March 31, 2019.
-The decrease is primarily due to the sale of three office properties and a parking garage in Oakland, California that were held for sale starting in mid-January 2019 and sold in March 2019, the sale of an office property in Washington, D.C. that was held for sale starting in late January 2019 and sold in March 2019, the sale of an office property in Oakland, California that was held for sale in mid-March 2019 and sold in mid-May 2019, and the impairment of two office properties and one development site in

-Washington, D.C., which decreased the carrying amounts of such properties and the depreciation thereon until such properties were held for sale in late June 2019 and sold in late July 2019.
-The aforementioned sales are expected to cause depreciation and amortization expense to decline materially during the remainder of 2020 as compared to the second, third and fourth quarters of 2019.
+Depreciation and Amortization Expense: Depreciation and amortization expense was \$10,455,000 for the six months ended June 30, 2020, a decrease of \$6,360,000 compared to \$16,815,000 for the six months ended June 30, 2019.
+The decrease is primarily due to the sale of three office properties and a parking garage in Oakland, California that were held for sale starting in mid-January 2019 and sold in March 2019, the sale of an office property in Washington, D.C. that was held for sale starting in late January 2019 and sold in March 2019, the sale of an office property in Oakland, California that was held for sale in mid-March 2019 and sold in mid-May 2019, and the impairment of two office properties and one development site in Washington, D.C., which decreased the carrying amounts of such properties and the depreciation thereon until such properties were held for sale in late June 2019 and sold in late July 2019.